-The EGR system is one of several vehicle emission control systems.
-It helps to reduce the amount of the nitrogen oxides (NOx) in the exhaust gases.
+The Exhaust Gas Recirculation or EGR system is one of several vehicle emission control systems.
+It helps reduce the amount of the nitrogen oxides (NOx) in the exhaust gases.
 Nitrogen oxides are normally formed in the process of combustion in the engine cylinders.
-However, the formation of the nitrogen oxides increases dramatically at higher temperatures (above 1600 °C or 2900 °F).

 Not all vehicles are equipped with an EGR system; many newer cars utilize a variable valve timing and other means to control the combustion temperatures and NOx emissions.